 Remembering the Holocaust

 On International Holocaust Remembrance Day, which is observed annually on January 27, we proclaim “Never Again!”
-Yet, the increase in anti-Semitism in the US and around the world has many people asking if history could repeat itself.
-Today, Jews are increasingly signaled out and senselessly harassed, beaten, and even murdered in broad daylight.
+Yet, the increase in anti-Semitism around the world has many people asking if history could repeat itself.
+Today, Jews are increasingly singled out and senselessly harassed, beaten, and even murdered in broad daylight.

 For the first time in my lifetime, I see the possibility of darkness overcoming the light.
-Not just in Israel, where I live surrounded by countries that are Israel’s sworn enemies, but in America, where Jews live surrounded by sworn friends.
-And as bad as things are for Jews in America, they are even worse in Europe.
+Not just in Israel, where I live surrounded by countries that are Israel’s sworn enemies, but even where Jews live surrounded by sworn friends.

 The Light of Hope

 Yet, in spite of this gloomy picture, there is hope for the Jewish people.
 This isn’t 1939 in pre-war Germany.
 It’s not the 1800s, when pogroms and blood libels saw countless Jews massacred and Jewish towns destroyed across Europe.
 It’s not 1648 during the Chelminski Massacres when Cossacks murdered and tortured over hundreds of thousands of Eastern European Jews.
 Nor is it 1492, when King Ferdinand and Queen Isabella initiated the Spanish Inquisition, demanding Jews to convert, leave, or die at the stake.

 Today is a different era.
 Two major differences exist today that have not existed at any other time in the history of Jewish persecution.
 They are the reasons why I believe that history will not repeat itself, and that a new destiny awaits the Jewish people, and indeed the entire world.